iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 # DVC Experiments Overview

-DVC Experiments are captures automatically by DVC when you [run them].
-Each experiment creates and tracks a project variation based on the changes in your
+DVC Experiments are captured automatically by DVC when [run].
+Each experiment creates and tracks a variation of your data science project based on the changes in your <abbr>workspace</abbr>.
-<abbr>workspace</abbr>.

 Experiments preserve a connection to the latest commit in the current branch (Git `HEAD`) as their parent or _baseline_, but do not form part of the regular